dgd119/xyz/content/blog/images_in_the_11ty_base_blog.md

 ```
 This calls the image shortcode which generates a possum image and returns the html code to display it.
 The image shortcode will accept a width, but as the possum image is already a good size there is no need to pass a width and the shortcode defaults to creating an image of the orginal width.
 This works nicely for the possum image!

 If you image is larger you will need to pass a width.
-To create a 350px width image from a larger image of a cat for example you could use the following:
+To create a 350px width image from a larger image for example you could use the following:

 ```diff-js
 {% raw %} {% image "./purpleflowers.png", [350], "purple flowers" %} {% endraw %}
 ```

 But it turns out 350px is not the ideal image width for the base blog.
-It works well for the possum image because it has a transparent background and looks of off-centre.
+It works well for the possum image because it has a transparent background and looks ok off-centre.
 But a regular 350px image will be off centre and look small on most devices.
 Instead I created an 800px image.

 ```diff-js
 {% raw %} {% image "./purpleflowers.png", [800], "purple flowers" %} {% endraw %}